 - Training: If the issue was internal, consider employee security awareness training or professional consulting

-- Third-party risk assessments: Some organizations will need to strengthen their third-party risk assessment program and vet potential vendors more thoroughly
+- Third-party risk assessments: Some organizations will need to strengthen their third-party risk management program and vet potential vendors more thoroughly

 - Network monitoring: Better network monitoring may also be the key to catching cyber threats earlier.